Tell Us Once

 Once the details have been entered an interview can then be carried out.
 You can do this using an online or telephone service.

-Providing you have registered the death and the deceased’s details have been added to the Just Once database by the Registrar, you can telephone the DWP on 0800 085 7308 and provide details over the phone.
+Providing you have registered the death and the deceased's details have been added to the Just Once database by the registrar.